apache/pulsar-site/docs/reference-rest-api-overview.md

 id: reference-rest-api-overview
 title: Pulsar REST APIs
 sidebar_label: "REST APIs"
+description: Get a comprehensive understanding of Pulsar REST APIs.
 ---

 A REST API (also known as RESTful API, REpresentational State Transfer Application Programming Interface) is a set of definitions and protocols for building and integrating application software, using HTTP requests to GET, PUT, POST, and DELETE data following the REST standards.
 In essence, REST API is a set of remote calls using standard methods to request and return data in a specific format between two systems.